Exlll/ConfigLib/README.md

 ## How-to
 ##### Creating a configuration
-To create a new configuration, you need a class which extends `Configuration`.
-Instances of this class have a `load` and a `save` method.
-Calling `save` dumps all fields which are not `final`, `static` or `transient` to a configuration file.
-If the file is present, it is overriden; otherwise, it is created.
-The `load` method tries to load the configuration file.
-If it fails because the file doesn't exist, it calls `save` and then tries again.
+To create a new configuration, create a class which extends `Configuration`.
+Fields which are added to this class and which are not `final`, `static` or `transient` can automatically be saved to the corresponding configuration file.

+##### Saving and loading a configuration
+Instances of your configuration class have a `load`, `save` and `loadAndSave` method:
+- `save` dumps all fields which are not `final`, `static` or `transient` to a configuration file.
+  If the file exists, it is overriden; otherwise, it is created.
+- `load` reads the configuration file and updates the instance's values.
+- `loadAndSave` loads the configuration file and then calls `save` to update the file's values.
+If the file doesn't exist, it is saved.

 ##### Adding and removing fields
 In order to add or to remove fields, you just need to add them to or remove them from your